WUSTL-CSE222-FS18/studio-01-studio01_thoelke_hass-hill/README.md

 Cell phones have a lot of radiation, goal: to create a concept that gives health benefits to user or stops radiation from cell phones, underlying goal: immortality

 (6 minutes) Reverse roles.
 The Customers are now Designers and vice versa.
 Repeat the interview process.
-(Designers, complete the question above in that space)
+(Designers, complete the question above in that sp ace)

 ## Part 1.4: Proposing solutions (8 minutes)